Argentina votes in midterm elections set to test President Milei's mandate and US support

 When the Peronist coalition beat Milei's libertarian party by a landslide in last month's Buenos Aires provincial elections, investors panicked that the president's free-market overhaul was losing support and rushed to pull capital out of the country.

 “I’m proud of the U.S. support.
-It helps us grow stronger,” said Luciano Naredo, 28, a salesman of high-end cars in Puerto Madero.
+It helps us grow stronger,” said Luciano Naredo, 28, a high-end car salesperson in Puerto Madero.
 “I think Argentina is finally taking its rightful place in the world.”

+But Trump's warning that the U.S. could pull assistance unnerved markets.
+Investors are hedging against more turbulence.

 Although Isla Maciel has long been a Peronist stronghold, 42% of the wider Avellaneda municipality voted for Milei as president in 2023, betting on the wild-haired political outsider to stabilize the economy and end triple-digit inflation.
-Wielding a diesel-fume-spewing chain saw at rallies, Milei cut tens of thousands of government jobs, slashed state spending and burned through foreign exchange reserves to shore up the chronically depreciating peso.
+Wielding a diesel-fume-spewing chain saw at rallies, Milei cut tens of thousands of government jobs, slashed state spending and burned through foreign exchange reserves to shore up a chronically depreciating peso.
 Inflation dropped — in fulfillment of Milei's flagship campaign promise.
 But almost two years into his economic overhaul, purchasing power has dropped, too.
-With inflation still hovering over 30% annually, residents of Isla Maciel have watched the value of their wages, pensions and welfare payments shrivel.
+With inflation still hovering around 32% annually, residents of Isla Maciel have watched the value of their wages, pensions and welfare payments shrivel.
 “You can’t live on 290,000 pesos a month with today’s inflation,” Epifanía Contreras, 64, said as she packed her plastic bowl with rice and peas at the Foundation of Isla Maciel soup kitchen, referring to her $200 monthly pension.
 “The situation is getting worse and worse.
 It's not fair.”
 Volunteers serving sopa paraguaya, a custardy cornbread, to a stream of regulars on Friday said demand has more than doubled in the past year.
-Those who once picked up occasional meals to save some cash now turn up hungry.
-“People are coming out of real need,” said Maria Gomez, a volunteer cook. ”It's total chaos."
+Those who once picked up occasional meals when tight on cash now turn up hungry.
+“People are coming out of real need,” said Maria Gomez, a volunteer cook. ”It's chaos."
 A third fewer residents of the Avellaneda municipality supported Milei’s libertarian party in last month's provincial election than in 2023, expressing nostalgia for the redistributive policies of the opposition Peronist party despite its more recent reputation for financial ruin.
+Axel Kicillof, governor of Buenos Aires province and the most influential elected official in the Peronist opposition, said Argentina faced a “critical election in the midst of a complex economic climate” as he cast his ballot in the city of La Plata.
+“Where is this resolved, or where does it begin to be resolved?” he asked of the nation's economic troubles.
+“At the ballot box.”
 Milei has vowed in campaign speeches to press on with his harsh austerity program.
-But his chain saw prop, once a rally staple, hasn't been seen in months.
-Argentines face familiar uncertainty Most polls predict a tight race between Milei’s La Libertad Avanza (Liberty Advances) party and the Peronist coalition.
-Half of Argentina’s lower house, or 127 seats, and a third of the Senate, or 24 seats, are up for grabs in Sunday's elections.
-Currently controlling less than 15% of Congress, the government last managed to pass a law in March.
-La Libertad Avanza hopes to win enough seats to defend austerity measures, uphold presidential vetoes and impose labor and tax reforms.
+But his chain saw prop, once a rally staple, hasn't been trotted out in months.
+Voting on Sunday in Buenos Aires’ middle-class Almagro district with his sister under heavy security, Milei shook hands with supporters who shouted, “Go president!” and left without making statements to the press.
+Argentines face familiar uncertainty Most polls predict a tight race between Milei’s La Libertad Avanza (Liberty Advances) party and the Peronist Fuerza Patria coalition.
+Half of Argentina’s lower house, or 127 seats, and a third of the Senate, or 24 seats, are up for grabs.
+Currently controlling less than 15% of Congress, Milei's government hopes to win enough seats to defend its austerity measures, uphold presidential vetoes and impose labor and tax reforms.
 The stakes are high.
 A defeat for Milei could pile more pressure on the peso and force a painful devaluation of the currency's controlled exchange rate, raising inflation and undermining the president's main achievement.
-Weary Argentines are, again, bracing for impact.
+Weary Argentines are bracing for impact.
 “Each new government comes in, criticizes the last one, promises to do things differently and ends up being the same or worse,” said Matías Paredes, 50, a real estate broker whose foreign clientele vanished with Milei's strong exchange rate.
 “This country moves in cycles.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.